Our programs encourage Native American, Alaskan Native, and Native Hawaiian students to engage

-Receive academic and financial aid guidance, peer mentor support, as well as connections to campus resources, and be part of a First Year Seminar (FYS) class cohort for new Native American, Alaskan Native, and Native Hawaiian freshmen students during your first and second semesters at the university.
+Receive academic and financial aid guidance, peer mentor support, as well as connections to campus resources, and be part of a First Year Seminar (FYS) or a Second Year Seminar (SYS) class cohort for new Native American, Alaskan Native, and Native Hawaiian freshmen students during your first and second semesters at the university.
 Applicants must meet eligibility requirements to be in the program.

 Academic and Personal Development workshop series